 After one day of exploring my historic Sarlat on my own, I want to go to La Roque-Gageac – one of the most beautiful villages in France, not far from Sarlat.
-The lady in Sarlat’s tourist office nicely booked for me a taxi-van for a round trip to the village, I shared the van with a couple from UK, so the full fare was only 20 Euros per person and 4 hours at La Roque-Gageac : from noon to 4:00 pm.
+The lady in Sarlat’s tourist office nicely booked a taxi van for me for a round trip to the village; I shared the van with a couple from the UK, so the full fare was only 20 Euros per person for 4 hours at La Roque-Gageac: from noon to 4:00 pm.
 Perfect!

-La Roque-Gageac not far from Sarlat, only 8km, 15′-20′ by car, the taxi driver kept telling me “You should go uphill along the road behind the village, it’s beautiful up there!”
-I followed his advise and it was truly spectacular view!
+La Roque-Gageac is not far from Sarlat, only 8 km, 15′-20′ by car.
+The taxi driver kept telling me, “You should go uphill along the road behind the village; it’s beautiful up there!”
+I followed his advice and it was truly a spectacular view!

 The view from the park near to the car park and the piers.

-Located in a stunning position on the north bank of the Dordogne river, backed by a steep hill and cliffs, La Roque-Gageac is truly picturesque village.
-I couldn’t describe my feelings when I saw it – a kind of excitement, joy or surprise?
+Located in a stunning position on the north bank of the Dordogne river, backed by a steep hill and cliffs, La Roque-Gageac is truly a picturesque village.
+I couldn’t describe my feelings when I saw it—a kind of excitement, joy, or surprise?

-I was greatly overwhelmed with the beauty of this scenery: a nice long street along the river and on another side – all the golden stone houses with typical red roofs.
+I was greatly overwhelmed by the beauty of this scenery: a nice long street along the river and on the other side—all the golden stone houses with typical red roofs.
 It was a peaceful sunny afternoon with a fresh breeze from the river.
 Beautiful!

 I spent most time to climd up the hill behind the village, no time for the boat cruise.

-The view from the park with Château de La Malartrie in background.
+The view from the park with Château de La Malartrie in the background.

 The old stone houses along the main road, with a nice view down to the river Dordogne.